lutraconsulting/input-docs/www/pages/settingup_forms_slider.md

 ## QGIS

-To set up a checkbox widget:
+To set up a slider widget:

   - Download and open [this example project](https://public.cloudmergin.com/projects/documentation/form_setup/tree) in QGIS
   - From the layer panel, right-click on **survey** layer and select **Properties**